The Queen's Choice

 And then from behind the Beast appeared a little, white-haired man, no bigger than a dwarf.
 He wore a woollen cardigan over a slightly portly frame, and shuffled towards them in slippered feet.
 His face was decorated with thin lines that crinkled around his eyes and mouth, giving him the impression of a slightly rumpled bed sheet – old and familiar, and possibly in need or replacement.
 He must be lost.
 How could such a harmless man be all the way up here, in this desolate and unforgiving place?

 And then he reached forward and gently patted the nearest head of the Beast, rubbing it’s forehead with his knuckles as if it were no more than a large, lolling family pet – the kind of slobbering dog that spends its days stealing slices of meat from the kitchen and its evenings asleep in front of a warm fire.
-Titania’s state of mind did not improve when the Beast nuzzled its head against the little man’s hand, a low whine of affection escaping from all three of its throats.
+Titania’s state of mind did not improve when the Beast nuzzled one of its heads against the little man’s hand, a low whine of affection escaping from all three of its throats.

 The little man smiled happily at the royal couple over the top of the Beast’s three heads, and gave the helpless shrug of dog owners everywhere when their normally well-behaved pet growls and bares its teeth.